electron-userland/electron-builder/docs/Publishing Artifacts.md

  ```json
  "release": "build"
  ```
- and if you run `npm run release`, a release will be drafted (if doesn't already exist) and artifacts published.
+ and if you run `yarn release`, a release will be drafted (if doesn't already exist) and artifacts published.

 ## Publish Options